mattermost-community/matrix-as-mm/documentation/DEPLOYMENT.md

 #
 mattermost_bot_userid: 'geds3gxhdf81dccdrm8bfx37ry'
 mattermost_bot_access_token: 'bxfcapjqiina9xayxw6y65ubwh'
+# If password is defined it will be used.
+# Password is a base64 encoded string of the users password.
 matrix_admin:
   username: '@admin:localhost'
   access_token: 'syt_YWRtaW4_ESjBoGLaWtscFgZHsBhJ_027WFj'
+  # password: 'QWRtaW4uLjEyMzQ1Ng=='

 # Database configuration.
 Currently only postgres and mysql are supported.
 # The configuration is the arguments supplied to TypeORM's datasource: